CodersSquad/ap-labs/challenges/city-traffic/README.md

 - **Extra 15% bonus**

-  You can cat an extra bonus if you implement an Artificial Intelleigence algorithm in semaphores synchronization.
+  You can get an extra bonus if you implement an Artificial Intelleigence algorithm in semaphores synchronization.